Menu

 Situation 3: Darfur (Sudan)

-For this situation the Court does not work within Sudan, but meets with affected communities in refugee camps in Eastern Chad and with the Darfuri diaspora throughout Europe.
-The Court opened an investigation in this situation in 2005 and has issued arrest warrants against Sudanese President Omar Al Bashir and others, who remain at large.
+The Court opened an investigation in this situation after a referral from the United Nations Security Council in 2005 and has issued arrest warrants against Mr Omar Al Bashir, among others.
 The case against Mr Al Bashir is the first to deal with the issue of genocide and the first arrest warrant issued by the ICC against a sitting head of State.

 Situation 4: Central African Republic (CAR)